seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Then shall the realm of Albion
 Come to great confusion:
 Then comes the time, who lives to see't,
 That going shall be used with feet.

 This prophecy Merlin shall make; for I live before his time.

 *Exit*

+## INTERMISSION

 ### SCENE III.
 Gloucester's castle.